Vietnam.vn - Nền tảng quảng bá Việt Nam

 Báo Đắk NôngBáo Đắk Nông01/06/2023

-Tesla CEO Elon Musk, Starbucks CEO Laxman Narasimhan, JPMorgannd CEO Jamie Dimon are among the notable names who will be in China this week to assess the market.
+Tesla CEO Elon Musk, Starbucks CEO Laxman Narasimhan, JPMorgannd CEO Jamie Dimon are among the notable names that will be in China this week to assess the market.

 CEO nhieu tap doan lon cua My quan tam thi truong Trung Quoc hinh anh 1 Billionaire Elon Musk is one of the CEOs of many large US corporations interested in the Chinese market.
 (Photo: AFP/TTXVN)

-The CEOs of some of America's biggest corporations are in China this week to assess the state of one of their top markets, as the country reopens after nearly three years of restrictions to control the pandemic.
+CEOs of some of America's biggest corporations are in China this week to assess the state of one of their top markets, as the country reopens after nearly three years of restrictions to control the epidemic.

 Tesla CEO Elon Musk, Starbucks CEO Laxman Narasimhan and JPMorgannd CEO Jamie Dimon are some of the notable names.